CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 4/SafeHaven-4-Register Data Centers and within a SafeHaven Cluster.md

 }}}

 ## Article Overview
+This article focusses on how to:
+1) Register datacenters and SRN's within the SafeHaven Console for CenturyLink Cloud, VMware vSphere and Manual (Standalone VMware ESXi hosts and DCC) datacenter type
+2) Pair the SRN's together to set up Protection Groups

+A single SafeHaven Cluster can have upto 64 datacenters registered within itself and each production and recovery datacenter has to be registered within the SafeHaven Console before protecting/recovering any workload.
+There are 4 **Data Center Type** types available:
+1) VMware vSphere
+2) VMware vCloud Director
+3) CenturyLink Cloud
+4) Manual (Standalone VMware ESXi hosts and DCC)

+NOTE: For CenturyLink Cloud, each sub-account has to be registered as a separate datacenter.

 ### Requirements

-### Register the production and recovery data centers
+1) SafeHaven Cluster already installed
+2) CMS and SRNs to have proper network connectivity as per [SAHA4.0 Networking](SAHA4.0%20Networking.md)

+### Assumptions
+SafeHaven Cluster already installed with proper network connectivity between CMS and SRN.

+### Register Data Center in CenturyLink Cloud

-Within the SafeHaven Console, right-click on the CMS in the Navigation Tree and select Register Data Center from the drop-down menu.
-First, we will register the recovery data center.
+Within the SafeHaven Console, right-click on the **Administrator@Cluster** in the Navigation Tree on the left and select **Register Data Center** from the drop-down menu.

 ![Upgrade](../../images/SH4.0/Cluster/07.png)

-Enter a name for the data center and the data center type.
-In this case, we assume you will recover in the CenturyLink Cloud so the data center type is CenturyLink Cloud.
-Select Register.
+Enter **Data Center Name** and select **CenturyLink Cloud** as the **Data Center Type**.
+Click **Register**.

 ![Upgrade](../../images/SH4.0/Cluster/08.png)

-Next register the production data center by following a similar procedure.
-If your production data center is at your premises or at co-location facility and managed directly through VMware vCenter Server, select VMware vSphere as the data center type.
-If your private data center does not have access to VMware vCenter Server, select Manual as the data center type.

-Now select the recovery data center in the Navigation Tree and select Change Credentials in the main data panel.
+Now click on the Data Center you registered and under the **Properties** Panel click on **Change Credentials**.

 ![Upgrade](../../images/SH4.0/Cluster/09.png)

-A pop-up panel appears.
-Enter your user name and password for CenturyLink Cloud administration.
+Enter your **CenturyLink Username** and **Password** for CenturyLink Cloud administration.
+Click **Next**.

 ![Upgrade](../../images/SH4.0/Cluster/10.png)